Jan Jeník: Playing career

 Jeník attended the Coyotes 2023 training camp was but was placed on waivers.
 After going unclaimed, he was assigned to Tucson.
 He was recalled in October 2023 but did not appear in any games before being sent back to the Roadrunners.
 He was recalled again in November after Barrett Hayton was injured.
 He made his season debut for the Coyotes in 6–5 loss to the St. Louis Blues before being returned to Tucson on 26 November.

 Shortly after the end of the 2023–24 regular season, the Coyotes' franchise was suspended and team assets were subsequently transferred to the expansion Utah Hockey Club; as a result, Jeník became a member of the Utah team.
 On 3 July 2024, he was traded by Utah to the Ottawa Senators for winger Egor Sokolov.
 He cleared waivers and was assigned to Ottawa's AHL affiliate, the Belleville Senators, to start the 2024–25 season.
+He missed the first nine games of the season recovering from an injury suffered in training camp.
+He was recalled by Ottawa on 7 January 2025 and made his Senators debut that night in a 3–2 overtime loss to the Detroit Red Wings.
+He was returned to Belleville the following day.
+He was recalled again on 26 February after injuries to forwards Brady Tkachuk, Josh Norris, and Shane Pinto.
+He made a single appearance before being sent back to the AHL the next day.
+He finished the season with Belleville, recording 12 goals and 29 points in 52 games.

+In the offseason, he signed a one-year, two-way contract with Ottawa on 25 August.
+He was placed on waivers and after going unclaimed, was assigned to Belleville for the 2025–26 season.
+On 12 March 2026, Jeník was traded to the Los Angeles Kings, in exchange for defenceman Samuel Bolduc.
+He had nine goals and 17 points in 41 games with Belleville.